lsms-worldbank/labeller/src/mdhlp/lbl_use_meta.md

 return list
 ```

-## Example 2: Set the variable label with a template
+## Example 2: Set the variable label of a single variable with a template

 ```
 * retrieve the metadata named `other` and